 · once you are ready to use, then you can make bookmarks, decoupage canvas or framed art, the list is endless!

 If you don’t have a flower press, then a big book works equally well.
 You can follow the same method as before, using the pages of the book as the blotting paper.
 Consider how many flowers you place in each book to try and ensure that you leave a few pages between each pressing to avoid any lumps showing.
 Tuck the book away for a few weeks between each pressing.

 MICROWAVE DRYING TECHNIQUE

 So, there we have it, plenty of different techniques to try out!
-If you worry about damaging the flowers, then there is always the professional method which is done by way of a freeze drying machine.
-There are several companies online who provide an excellent service of courier collection the day after your wedding day – and although more costly – you have options to have 3-D pictures or have some of the flowers preserved in a paper-weight.
+If you worry about damaging the flowers, then there is always the professional method which is done by way of a freeze-drying machine.
+There are several companies online that provide an excellent service of courier collection the day after your wedding day – and although more costly – you have options to have 3-D pictures or have some of the flowers preserved in a paper-weight.

 Huge thanks to Suzanne from Flowers by Suzanne Randell for today’s dry wedding flowers blog.
 Please do stop by her website to find out more about her!

 IF YOU LOVED THIS THEN PLEASE PIN IT

 IF YOU LIKED THIS BLOG HOW ABOUT THESE: